Why Apply for an Electronic Money Institution License in Cyprus

 - Back Office: Sufficient back office support to handle administrative and operational tasks.

-Head of FinTech Projects
+Head of Fintech

 Documentation Preparation

-Beginning by collecting and preparing necessary documentation from shareholders and team members, including passports, non-criminal records, Source of Funds/Wealth (SoF/SoW), and relevant educational certifications.
+Collecting and preparing necessary documentation from shareholders and team members, including passports, non-criminal records, Source of Funds/Wealth (SoF/SoW), and relevant educational certifications.
 Assisting throughout, we ensure all participants meet the stringent standards required for operating within the Cyprus financial system.

 Company Incorporation

-Assisting in incorporating the company under the Cyprus Companies Act, clearly defining the shareholding structure and detailing the percentage of shares held by each shareholder.
+Incorporating the company under the Cyprus Companies Act, clearly defining the shareholding structure and detailing the percentage of shares held by each shareholder.
 This establishes the legal foundation for the business.

 Application Pack Preparation

-Preparing and organizing a comprehensive application pack, including all necessary documents and fulfilling regulatory requirements to streamline the submission process to the Central Bank of Cyprus (CBC).
+Preparing and organizing a comprehensive application pack, including all the necessary documents and fulfilling regulatory requirements to streamline the submission process to the Central Bank of Cyprus (CBC).

 Local Team HR Services

-Managing the HR processes for establishing the local team, including executive directors and compliance officers, ensuring they are equipped and knowledgeable about Cyprus’s regulatory environment.
+Managing the HR processes for establishing the local team, including the executive directors and compliance officers, ensuring they are equipped and knowledgeable about Cyprus’s regulatory environment.

 Application Submission

-Assisting in submitting the completed application along with the documentation pack to the CBC, officially initiating the licensing process.
+Submitting the completed application along with the documentation pack to the CBC, officially initiating the licensing process.

 Bank Account and Safeguarding Setup

-Beginning to set up a bank account and a safeguarding account, ensuring compliance with regulatory mandates to protect customer funds.
+Setting up a bank account and a safeguarding account, ensuring compliance with regulatory mandates to protect customer funds.

 Regulatory Follow-Up